ArkadiyShuvaev/durable-message-queue/README.md

     >     receivedDt: '2020-11-26T21:46:01.870Z'
     >  }

-## How it works
+## Components
+### Producer
+One or more producers can send messages to a FIFO queue.
+Messages are stored in the order that they were successfully received by Redis.

+Before adding to the queue metadata is added to each message.
+This metadata is used by the [queue manager](#queue-manager) to conduct the message state:
+- a message can be available to process by consumers
+- the message can be invisible for other consumers because it is processed
+- the message is moved to the dead queue because a  [maximum receive count](#the-maximum-receive-count) is exceeded
+### Consumer
+One or more consumers can subscribe to the queue's updates and they are immediately informed about adding a new message through an internal communication channel but only one of them receives the message to process.

+If a consumer is started after messages were added to the queue, the consumer validates the queue and starts processing messages.

+The consumer has access to a message metadata or uses a value of the "payload" property only (see the [quick start](#quick-start) above).

-### The processing timeout
+#### The processing timeout
-When a message is added to the queue by a producer it gets available for processing by consumers.
-One of them starts processing the message and the message is become unavailable for other consumers:
+When a message is added to the queue the consumer starts processing the message and the message is become unavailable for other consumers:

 ![Processing Timeout](https://raw.githubusercontent.com/ArkadiyShuvaev/durable-message-queue/master/assests/processing-timeout.png)

-If something goes wrong and the message cannot be processed by the consumer due for any reason, a queue manager makes the message visible for processing by another consumer.
+If something goes wrong and the message cannot be processed by the consumer due for any reason, a [queue manager](#queue-manager) makes the message visible for processing by another consumer.
 By default the processing timeout equals 300 seconds.
-### The maximum receive count
+#### The maximum receive count
 If a message cannot be processed x times by a consumer, the message is moved to the dead-letter queue by a queue manager.
 This period of time is called the maximum receive count and equals 3 by default.

 ![Dead-letter queue](https://raw.githubusercontent.com/ArkadiyShuvaev/durable-message-queue/master/assests/dead-letter-queue.png)

+### Queue manager
+The description is under construction.

-### Metrics
+## Metrics
 The library supports a set of monitoring metrics that indicates the number of:
 1. "numberOfMessagesSent" - messages are sent by producers for processing
 2. "numberOfMessagesReceived" - messages are received and started processing by consumers